pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-02-09-matrix-transformation.md

               [-2, 1]])
 ```

-We also have our basis vectors in 2-D coordinate system as usual.
+Let's just start with the basis vectors, `i_hat` and `j_hat` in 2-D coordinate system, and see how matrix multiplication transforms these 2 basis vectors.

 ```python
 i_hat = np.array([1, 0])
 j_hat = np.array([0, 1])
 ```

-How A transforms i_hat ?
+How does the matrix A transform `i_hat` via multiplication ?

 ```python
 A @ i_hat